gbif/ipt/FAQ.wiki.md

 Restart Tomcat.

 Last, press the "update registration" button on the Edit GBIF Registration page.
-This will update the change in the GBIF Registry.
+This will propagate the change to the GBIF Registry.
 For further information about what this update does, you can refer to [this section](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#edit-gbif-registration) of the user manual.

 ## Indexing by GBIF
 ### 1. How long does it take GBIF to start (re)indexing my dataset?